microsoft/sqldev/pages/nodejs/windows/nodejs-windows-2.md

     All done!
 ```

-> Congrats you created your first two Node.js apps with SQL Server!
-Check out the next section to learn about how you can make your Node.js apps faster with SQL Server’s Columnstore feature
+> Congratulations!
+You created your first two Node.js apps with SQL Server!
+Check out the next section to learn about how you can make your Node.js apps faster with SQL Server’s Columnstore feature.